This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Alternatively, consider purchasing an extended if you can’t seem to move the router to a location without too much interference.

 Cause: As we said earlier, a router sends electronic waves.
 These waves occur at certain frequencies and can be interfered with by other electronic devices such as microwaves or your neighbor’s router.

 How to Fix: Most routers come pre-calibrated to certain frequencies or contain software that helps them pick the best channel.
 You can manually change the channel though by following a few steps.

 - Step 1: Find out your router’s IP address.
-This is usually printed on the router, but you can also check in System Preferences > Network > Advanced > TCP/IP > Router;
+This is usually printed on the router, but you can also check in System Preferences (System Settings on macOS Ventura and above) > Network > Advanced > TCP/IP > Router;

 - Step 2: Copy the IP address into the address bar of your browser and hit enter.
 You’ll be directed to your router’s settings;

 - Step 3: Select the channel you want.
 Make sure to choose a channel 5 to 7 away from the original, since many frequencies overlap;